|

 Motor Vehicle Fuel (Gasoline and Diesel) is a product that is in DAILY DEMAND and in the USA at least, WE CAN NOT LIVE WITHOUT!

 Unfortunately, not ALL of the crude oil can be converted into either Gasoline or Diesel.
-Illustration below shows what Crude Oil is processed into:

-Some undesirable fractions are left; they range from Petroleum
+Some undesirable fractions are left; they range from Petroleum Gas to Tar and Asphalt.

 Some of this undesirable stuff is heavy oil, from which ONLY lubricants can be economically made.

-If supply matched the demand for this lube oil Basestock, life would be just lovely!
+If supply matched the demand for this lube oil Base stock, life would be just lovely!

 Motor Oil is at best only in Quarterly Demand, or even Semi Annual.

-Typical vehicle will burn about 100 to 150 gallons of Fuel before it will consume 1 gallon of Motor Oil due to Oil Change.
+Typical vehicle will burn about 200 to 250 gallons of Fuel before it will consume 1 gallon of Motor Oil due to Oil Change.

-Unfortunately, there is presently far more low-grade lube oil stock available than the world needs.More and more of Petroleum Lube Basestock is available daily, as vehicles use LESS oil each year, and are driven more so they burn MORE fuel, but use LESS motor oil.
-The lube oil stock essentially becomes a worthless commodity, which becomes a nuisance to get rid off.
+As vehicles use LESS oil each year, and are driven more so they burn MORE fuel, but use LESS motor oil.
+The lube oil stock essentially becomes a nearly worthless commodity, which becomes a nuisance to get rid off.

-Major Oil Companies "sell" lube oil Basestock (API Group I) for not much more than cost of transportation to the lube producer.
+Major Oil Companies "sell" lube oil Base stock (API Group I) for not much more than cost of transportation to the lube producer.

-Essentially they give it away FREE
+Essentially they give it away FREE.

 In the old days, if there was too much of an undesirable petroleum by-product left from the refinery stream, the oil was burned, or pumped back into abandoned oil wells.
-Either practice has however since about 1985 been illegal in the USA.
-To export unneeded motor oil Basestock to other countries for dumping is way too expensive, except if you are very close to MEXICO.

-The really BIG Oil Company like EXXON-MOBIL does not even consider motor oil Basestock to have any value.
+The really BIG Oil Company like ExxonMobil does not even consider motor oil Base stock to have any value.

-Their FINISHED Motor Oil is sold almost for the cost of the packaging or the cost of transportation.
+Their FINISHED Petroleum Motor Oil is sold almost for the cost of the packaging or the cost of transportation.

 They can and do beat every other motor oil in the market place that is of the SAME quality level in price, every time!